Afridocs/GLBackend/REST-spec.md

 `/node/`

 Returns information on the GlobaLeaks node.
-This includes submission paramters and how information should be presented by the client side application.
+This includes submission parameters and how information should be presented to the user in the front-end (GLClient).

-`/submission`
+`/submission/`

 This creates an empty submission and returns the ID to be used when referencing it as a whistleblower.